Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Retrieve the message with an increased visibility timeout, process the message, delete the message from the queue.
 - [ ] Retrieve the message with an increased visibility timeout, delete the message from the queue, process the message.
-- [ ] Retrieve the message with increased DelaySeconds, process the message, delete the message from the queue.
+- [ ] Retrieve the message with increased `DelaySeconds`, process the message, delete the message from the queue.
-- [ ] Retrieve the message with increased DelaySeconds, delete the message from the queue, process the message.
+- [ ] Retrieve the message with increased `DelaySeconds`, delete the message from the queue, process the message.

 **[⬆ Back to Top](#table-of-contents)**